 - Evaluation of leukoreduced products including flow-cytometric, low event leukocyte counting and percent cell loss.

-- Morphologic and functional platelet test including: hypotonic shock response, extent of shape change, morphology, aggregation, lactate dehydrogenase and flow-cytometric measurement of CD62-P (P-selectin), annexin V and microparticles.
+- Functional platelet test including: morphology, hypotonic shock response (HSR), extent of shape change (ESC), ATP, morphology, aggregation, lactate dehydrogenase and flow-cytometric measurement of CD62-P (P-selectin), annexin V microparticles, thromboelastography (TEG), lactate dehydrogenase (LDH), PS, and circulating platelet specific antibodies.

 - Plasma analysis including: protein and coagulation assays.